Nabeel Allana, Co-Founder & CEO at Dystr

 Building a Company

 I’ve always wanted to work on something that made a larger impact on the world.
-Several of my family members work in the medical field, so I always thought I’d end up starting something in that space — partly because the tooling is so outdated, and the problems are evergreen and multivariate.
+Several of my family members work in the medical field, so I always thought I’d start something in that industry, mostly because the tooling is really dated and the problems are evergreen and multivariate.
+I actually started a company right after college, Scintilla, where we built a contactless ultrasound system using photo-acoustics and vibrometry.
+I learned that while it’s important to develop at the edge of research and science, it’s just as important to solve a critical need—and to iterate in the market.

 Dystr

-Dystr is an AI-native computation environment for engineers working on complex physical systems to write, reproduce, and share analysis.
+We are building an AI-native computation environment for engineers working on complex physical systems to write, reproduce, and share analysis.
 Previously, extracting computational value required significant software experience.
 Now that AI has lowered this knowledge barrier, the opportunity lies in writing, versioning, and managing calculations while keeping them associated with specific projects.

 Mechanical, electrical, and manufacturing engineers need to maintain calculations, datasets, and contextual documents within cohesive project frameworks.
 These teams develop computational and data processing workflows rather than full software applications.
-Their goal isn't building complex interfaces but creating and using deterministic computations with minimal programming knowledge, such as physics-based calculations or analyzing oscilloscope datasets within discrete projects.
+Their goal isn't building complex interfaces but creating and using deterministic computations with minimal programming knowledge—such as physics-based calculations or analyzing oscilloscope datasets within discrete projects.

 For many customers, learning sufficient code for computational analysis has presented a persistent barrier.
 They typically resort to MATLAB only in extreme cases, otherwise defaulting to paper, pen, and TI-83 calculators.
 With Dystr, they perform engineering calculations while maintaining documentation, sharing with teams, and facilitating reviews.
+This capability extends naturally to automating manufacturing data analysis or any recurring engineering process.
+Our customers create computational tasks that process periodic datasets, such as measurements from vendors monitoring assembly lines.

 Landscape of Engineering Analysis Tools